 Use the Right Tools

-There are a number of tools and apps that can help you stay organized, communicate with coworkers and clients, remain productive, and stay focused on both your work and home projects.
+Several tools and apps can help you stay organized, communicate with coworkers and clients, remain productive, and focus on work and home projects.
 Here’s a brief list of some of our favorites:

 Google Drive (free)